StackVista/stackstate-docs/setup/security/rbac/rbac_permissions.md

 ## StackState permissions

 There are two types of permission in StackState. **System permissions** scope user capabilities, such as access to settings, query execution and scripting. **View permissions** allow for CRUD operations on StackState Views, these can be granted for a specific view or for all views.
-For details of the permissions attached to each predefined role in StackState, see [RBAC roles - predefined roles](/setup/security/rbac/rbac_roles.md#predefined-roles)
+For details of the permissions attached to each predefined role in StackState, see [predefined roles](/setup/security/rbac/rbac_roles.md#predefined-roles)

 The following permissions are available in StackState: